ethanpil/show-all-products-shortcode-woocommerce/README.txt

 * Download the plugin from the Wordpress Plugins Repository
 * Get `woocommerce-show-all-products-shortcode.php` from GitHub and upload to the `/wp-content/plugins/` directory

-2. Activate the plugin through the \'Plugins\' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==
 = I dont see any settings or options! =

-There aren\'t any!
+There aren't any!

 = How to I enable it? =